DanielThomas/dotfiles/README.md

 ## How it works ##

 Files are processed automatically by `.zshrc` or the bootstrap process depending on their extension.
-Scripts set the environment, manage files or perform installation steps depending on the file name or extension.
+Scripts set the environment, manage files, perform installation or enable plugins depending on the file name or extension.

 ### Environment ###